matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 ## Simulator

+> **NOTE:** This section demonstrates some features of the simulator and HyperSpy.
+It is not necessary to copy all of the code into your exercise.
+Go to the [Exercises](#exercises) section for the practical session content.

 The simulator reproduces ADF-STEM imaging on a sample of nanoparticles which are drifting through the field of view.
 The simulator can be created like so:

 ```python